jcrist/jcrist.github.io-source/content/dask_searchcv.md

 While we [can handle very large grids](https://github.com/dask/dask-searchcv/issues/29) at some point switching to an active search method might be best.
-Something like this could be built up using the asynchronous methods in distributed, and I think would be fun to work on.
+Something like this could be built up using the asynchronous methods in dask.distributed, and I think would be fun to work on.
 If you have knowledge in this domain, please weigh in on the [related issue](https://github.com/dask/dask-searchcv/issues/32).

 ---